HaikuZen/myCCC4Worker/README.md

 ## ✨ What's New in v2.0

+- 🔐 **Invitation-Only Authentication**: Enhanced security with admin-controlled access - only invited users can join
+- ✨ **Automatic Account Creation**: User accounts created automatically on first login with valid invitation
 - 🔐 **Google OAuth2 Authentication**: Secure user authentication with Google accounts and session management
 - 📧 **User Invitation System**: Admin-only email invitations with multiple email providers (Gmail, MailChannels, Resend)
 - 👥 **User-Specific Rides**: Each ride is now associated with the user who uploaded it, ensuring data privacy